mrf7777/protogen_software/README.md

   - If protogen has some kind of NFC or bluetooth-like connectivity, maybe that could work.
 - Voice-modification with mic and speaker.

+## Tasks:
+- [ ] document interface for creating and destroying extensions.
+- [ ] implement initializer for ISensor.
+- [ ] implement initializer for IRenderSurface.

 ## Refactor ideas
 - How do we run nginx and reload it if its already running in C++?
   - How about simply attempting to manage nginx, and if there are permission issues, report to user and exit.